supabase-community/chatgpt-your-files/README.md

     npx supabase migration up
     ```

+    or if you are developing directly on the cloud, push your migrations up:

+    ```
+    npx supabase db push
+    ```

 #### Create `chat` Edge Function

 1. First generate an API key from [OpenAI](https://platform.openai.com/account/api-keys) and save it in `supabase/functions/.env`.